 For the second year in a row, the Viera High girls soccer team is headed back to the Final Four.

 The Viera High girls soccer team is heading back to the Final Four.

-Repeat, the Hawks are going back the Final Four.
+Repeat, the Hawks are going back to the Final Four.

 The defending Class 4A state champions shutout visiting Mitchell 2-0 Friday night in an emotional regional final at Hawk Stadium.

 “To be honest, this was probably the best game we’ve played in a while,” Viera coach Courtney Lundy said.
 “The first 10 minutes, they came out really slow.
 But after that, they just played some great soccer.
 Their runs off the ball, their passing, their one-on-one defense … just all around, it was great soccer to watch.”

 Viera (20-1-1) has a date with St. Thomas Aquinas (22-0-1) in Thursday’s state semifinals at 6:30 p.m. at Melbourne High.
 St. Thomas Aquinas, the No. 1-ranked team in the nation and a 14-time state champion, defeated South Fork 4-0 on Saturday.